benawad/livestream-ideas/README.md

 ## Ideas that don't work

+### Learning a programming language

+- Hard to follow

 ### Pair programming with random person

 - Seems to always turn out meh.
 Either the person is boring, the question they ask is boring, they have trouble setting up their dev env, they have a slow computer, I don't know the programming language, etc...